 For reference, the set of three windows has a 120″-180″ rod and the two windows that flank the fireplace have 36″-66″ rods.

 Since I’m going for a more casual vibe in the room, I opted for linen cotton curtains.
 And because we have 9 foot walls downstairs, I got the 108″ length, unlined.
 The curtains were on sale for $25 per panel when I bought them, which is an amazing deal for 108″ linen cotton curtains.
-I’ll be sure to share on Instagram Stories if I see them go on sale again.
+Follow me on Instagram (@twotwentyone), because I share in my stories whenever they go on sale.
 And speaking of Instagram Stories, I’ll try to post some videos of the shades and curtains later today so make sure you’re following me.

-The curtains lean a tad yellow, which I wasn’t expecting.
+The curtains are more cream/off-white than pure white, which I wasn’t expecting.
 But it’s not a huge deal to me.
+Our trim is SW Extra White in semi-gloss to give you an idea of the color.
 I should probably hem them because they pool more than I’d like.
 But that’s not high on my priority list right now.

 And remember, when hanging curtains, you want them to be high and wide.
 Mount the curtain rod a few inches from the ceiling.
 And the curtains should barely cover the windows when drawn open.